- 6G is the sixth-generation wireless technology for digital cellular networks.

 The Chinese ministry is determined to lay out the groundwork for building 6G technology.
 According to the vice minister of the science ministry, 6G should be considered a priority for the development of the nation.
 The ministry will soon create a roadmap to develop 6G and explore its possible applications.

-Japan’s NTT DoCoMo published a white paper in which they explained use cases and technological evolution of 6G, as well as the worldview in the 2030s when 6G will be deployed.
+Japan’s NTT DoCoMo published a white paper in which they explained the use cases and technological evolution of 6G, as well as the worldview in the 2030s when 6G will be deployed.
 The paper also sheds light on how mobile network technology has evolved in the past decades, with 3G coming in the early 2000s, 4G in 2010, and 5G in 2020.

 The clearest distinction between 5G and 6G will be speed and latency.
 The same parameters separate 4G and 5G in terms of performance, so we can expect that future 6G services will meet the stringent network demands of the 2030s.